Puch

-Puch ([pʊχ]) is a manufacturing company located in Graz, Austria.
+Puch ([pʊχ]) is a manufacturing company located in Graz, Styria, Austria.
 The company was founded in 1899 by the industrialist Johann Puch and produced automobiles, bicycles, mopeds, and motorcycles.
 It was a subsidiary of the large Steyr-Daimler-Puch conglomerate.

 History

 Foundation

 From 1889 Johann Puch (1862–1914) worked as an agent for Humber vehicles and manufacturer of Styria safety bicycles in a small workshop in Graz and in 1890 he founded his first company, Johann Puch & Comp., employing 34 workers.
 Cyclists like Josef Fischer, winning the first edition of Paris–Roubaix in 1896, popularized Styria bicycles which were even exported to England and France.
 By 1895, Puch already employed more than 300 workers producing about 6000 bikes a year.

 In 1897 Puch left the company after a dispute with his business partners.
 Two years later he founded the First Styrian Bicycle Factory AG (Erste Steiermärkische Fahrradfabrik AG) in Graz.
 Puch's company became successful through innovation and quality handicraft, rapidly expanding over time.
 It soon began producing motorcycles and mopeds.